slatedocs/slate/source/includes/_endpoint-dataset.md

 The body must contain a "name", and additional parameters "description" and "archived" are allowed.
 You can also include a Crunch Table in a "table" key, as discussed in the Feature Guide.
 Sending any other attribute will return a 400 response.

+### Other catalogs

+In addition to `/datasets/`, there are a few other catalogs of datasets in the API:

+#### Team datasets

+`/teams/{team_id}/datasets/`

+A Shoji Catalog of datasets that have been shared with this team.
+These datasets are not included in the primary dataset catalog.
+See [teams](#teams) for more.

+#### Filter datasets by name

+`/datasets/by_name/{dataset_name}/`

+The `by_name` catalog returns (on GET) a Shoji Catalog that is a subset of `/datasets/` where the dataset name matches the "dataset_name" value.
+Matches are case sensitive.

+Verbs other than GET are not supported on this subcatalog.
+PATCH and POST at the primary dataset catalog.

 ### Entity

 #### GET